Chartwell Retirement Residences

-Chartwell Retirement Residences is the largest provider of seniors' housing in Canada, with over 200 locations across Quebec, Ontario, Alberta, and British Columbia.
-Chartwell offers independent living (IL), independent supportive living (ISL), assisted living (AL), memory care (MC), and long-term care (LTC) facilities across Canada.
+Chartwell Retirement Residences is the largest provider of seniors' housing in Canada, serving over 25,000 residents across Quebec, Ontario, Alberta, and British Columbia.
+Chartwell offers a range of seniors housing communities, from independent living to assisted living.

-In 2017, Chartwell's revenues were CAD $796.34 million, with a net income of CAD $13.08 million.
-As of June 25, 2018, the market capitalization of Chartwell was CAD $3.23 billion, and it had more than CAD $3 billion in assets.
-In 2018, the value of the enterprise was approximately CAD $5 billion.
+In 2022, Chartwell's revenues were CA$661 million, with a net income of CA$49.5 million.
+The market capitalization of Chartwell was CA$1.46 billion and had more than CA$280 million in assets.

 History

 Chartwell was founded in 1998 through the merger of JBG Management Inc., Alert Care Corporation, and Chartwell Care Corporation – forming a new entity named Chartwell Seniors Housing Real Estate Investment Trust.
 It was rebranded as Chartwell Retirement Residences in 2012.
 Chartwell is an unincorporated, open-ended trust that is governed by the laws of Ontario.

 Chartwell head office is based in Mississauga, Ontario, as well as one corporate office in Montreal, Quebec.
-Chartwell’s portfolio consists of over 200 owned and managed residences.
-Its long-term care segment make up 10% of its business.
+Chartwell's portfolio consists of over 160 owned and managed residences.
 As of the end of December 2020, Chartwell employed over 16,000 staff members across the country.
 Chartwell is the largest seniors housing provider in Canada.

 Leadership team

 Chartwell's senior executive committee is made up of four individuals.
-Vlad Volodarski is the chief executive officer, Karen Sullivan is the president and chief operating officer, Jonathan Boulakia is the chief legal officer and the chief investment officer, and Sheri Harris is the chief financial officer.
+Vlad Volodarski is the chief executive officer, Karen Sullivan is the president and chief operating officer, Jonathan Boulakia is the chief legal officer, chief investment officer, and Jeffery Brown is the chief financial officer.

-From 2009-2019, Brent Binions served as President and CEO of Chartwell Retirement Residences.
-Under his leadership, the company became the largest seniors’ housing company in Canada across four provinces.
+From 2009 to 2019, Brent Binions served as President and CEO of Chartwell Retirement Residences.
+Under his leadership, the company became the largest seniors' housing company in Canada across four provinces.
 Mr. Binions is a past President of the Ontario Long term Care Association, past Vice President of the Ontario Residential Care Association and past Vice President for Ontario Retirement Communities Association.
-He is currently retired, but still sits on Chartwell’s Board of Directors.
+He is currently retired, but still sits on Chartwell's Board of Directors.

-Former Ontario Premier Mike Harris has been chairman of the board at Chartwell since about a year after his premiership ended; since then, he has been compensated roughly $3.5-million for his services, mostly in Chartwell stock.
+Huw J. Thomas is the current chair of the board and has been in this position since May 2022.
+Thomas is a Corporate Director.
+He is the former President and Chief Executive Officer, former Trustee and former Audit Committee Chair of SmartCentres Real Estate Investment Trust.
+Thomas holds a B.Sc., Economics from the University of London and became a Chartered Accountant in 1984.
+Thomas is a Fellow of the Chartered Professional Accountants of Ontario.